|

 I got an interesting email one day in 2007 from a gentleman named Ben Hall enquiring about Los Pobladores 200

 and how he could become a member.
 He mentioned that he too was a ninth generation descendant to Luis Quintero.
-I
+I’m

-the world!
-Ben gave me a tour of the factory the very next week.
-I once owned an azure blue 4001 model similar to the
+week.
+I once owned an azure blue 4001 bass similar to the 4003 I'm seen holding.

 |